 My “why”

-I’ve always felt a little restless with the idea of one job.
-The tidy LinkedIn title, the elevator pitch at a dinner party.
-I tried it.
-Sort of.
-But my curiosity always got the better of me.
+I’ve always felt a little restless with the idea of a linear career.
+I tried it, sort of, but my curiosity has always got the better of me.

-I’ve worked across editorial and copywriting, beauty and fashion PR, an acute NHS mental health ward, and with various organisations in the charity sector.
+I’ve worked across editorial and copywriting, influencer & PR relations, in mental health settings, and organisations in the wellness and charity sectors.
 The idea of following one fixed path always felt a bit outdated to me.
 Instead, I focused on expanding my skillset, saying yes to opportunities that offered lessons I couldn’t learn through a conventional career.
 It didn’t always make sense on paper, but I kept trusting the dots would eventually connect.

-But I kept coming back to one thing, a persistent intrigue with the mind-body connection.
+Spoiler: they didn’t (not neatly, anyway).
+But they did shape how I work.
+Running through all of it was a consistent interest in the mind–body connection.
 It felt like a path I was meant to follow.
-So I did: back to university for a master’s in psychology, then into podcasting, where I interviewed academics on everything from burnout to embodiment.
-The takeaway?
-Mental health isn’t just a head thing.
-It lives in our bodies too.
-Stress.
-Grief.
-Joy.
-It’s all there, written in the muscles, the gut, in how we breathe (or forget to).
+So I did: back to university for a master’s in psychology, then into podcasting, where I interviewed academics on what the studies say.
+What became clear was this: mental health doesn’t live purely in the mind.
+It shows up in our bodies, in stress patterns, our sleep, in how we breathe (or forget to), move, and recover.

 here.

-If any of this resonates - or you’d like to work with me - I’d love to connect.
-Please
+At its core, my work is about connection.
+If any of this resonates - or you’d like to work with me, please

 get in touch!